yousef2002307/GetPayInTask/README.md

 # GetPayInTask

+## ✨ Quick Technical Summary

+This project implements a robust product management system with a high-performance inventory reservation mechanism.
+Key technical achievements include:

+- **Product API**: Built using **Repository Pattern** and **API Resources** for clean separation of concerns and consistent responses.
+- **Hold System**: Implemented a temporary stock reservation system (`POST /api/holds`) that immediately locks inventory.
+- **Automated Cleanup**: A scheduled task runs every **5 seconds** to identify expired holds.
+- **High-Performance Queueing**: Uses **Redis queues** with a **chunking strategy** (processing 100 records at a time) to dispatch individual deletion jobs.
+This ensures scalable, parallel processing of expired holds without memory leaks.

 ## What This Project Is About

 Hey there! 👋 This is a Laravel-based API project that I built to demonstrate clean coding practices and proper software architecture.
 The main goal was to create a simple yet professional product management system that follows industry best practices.